Dr Lucia Rocca-Ihenacho

 Within maternity services my work focuses on midwifery-led care, midwifery units, development of midwifery skills, interdisciplinary training for Optimal Birth and dealing with obstetric emergencies in midwifery-led settings.

-I am currently an NIHR Knowledge Mobilisation Fellow and my main areas of research expertise are: qualitative research, meta-synthesis, Implementation Science, Participatory Action Research and development of complex interventions.
+I am currently an NIHR Fellow and my main areas of research expertise are: qualitative research, meta-synthesis, Implementation Science, Participatory Action Research and development of complex interventions.

 I particularly enjoy working on change facilitation and an organisational cultural shift towards staff engagement and shared leadership.
 I also focus on improving the birth environment aiming at enhancing staff and service users’ wellbeing.

-I am a panel member for the Health Technology Assessment (HTA) Programme Maternal, Neonatal and Child Health (MNCH).
+I am a member of the Maternity Transformation Stakeholder Council and the Pa-London working group on how to improve midwifery unit.
 I am a reviewer for several peer-reviewed journals such as BJOG, International Journal of Childbirth, Sexual and Reproductive Healthcare and Anthropology in Action, Midwifery as well as a reviewer for the International Normal Labour and Birth conference.
 I am an invited speaker at several international conferences.

 My educational focus is on: